chasetrox/TheHuntIsOn/README.md

+The Hunt Is On

+Tufts Comp50 - Game Design

-This is the directory containing the produciton and development of The Hunt Is On game.
+This repo contains the development of our final CS50 project, a networked multiplayer game called The Hunt Is On.
+To play, clone the repo and open the .app/.exe file.